Identify your MagSafe cable or adapter

 The power adapter might turn itself off if it gets too warm.
 If this happens, disconnect the MagSafe connector from your Mac laptop, then let the power adapter cool down before handling it.

 In some cases, software or firmware updates might be available for your computer that improve communication with your power adapter.
 If your MacBook, MacBook Air, or MacBook Pro isn't charging as expected, check for software updates on your Mac.

 Set up service or purchase a new cable or adapter

-If your cable or power adapter still isn’t working, you can bring it and your Mac notebook to an Apple Store or Apple Authorized Service Provider for evaluation.
+If your cable or power adapter still isn’t working, you can bring it and your Mac laptop to an Apple Store or Apple Authorized Service Provider for evaluation.

 If you want to purchase a replacement, choose your cable or power adapter below:

 - USB-C to MagSafe 3 Cable (2 m)